ameriguscrux/BVER_Predictive_Model/README.md

 BVER PREDICTIVE MODEL

-Data and code used for the development of an inductive predictive model in the southern lake Maggiore (Verbano) area, between Lombardy and Piedmont, Italy.
+Data and code used for the development of an archaeological inductive predictive model in the southern lake Maggiore (Verbano) area, between Lombardy and Piedmont, Italy.
 BVER is for "Basso VERbano" (Lower Verbano).

 The inductive predictive model was originally created as a part of a full scale archaeological research in the area, supported by the Cattedra di Archeologia Cristiana, Tardoantica e Medievale (Chair of Christian, Late Antiquity and Medieval Archaeology) of the University of Milan, department of Cultural and Environmental Heritage.